grilhami/Reputation-Economics-IBM-Intern-Project/README.md

 - Merge all of resulting CSV's into one CSV.
 - Data analysis!

-## How to Install
+## Initial Setup
+- Use Python 3.6+ to run this script.

-- Export or pull the repository.
+- Download or clone the repository.

+- Create a virtual environment with Python.

+- Helper link to install virtual environment for Windows: https://programwithus.com/learn-to-code/Pip-and-virtualenv-on-Windows/.

+- Helper link to install virtual environment for MacOS: https://sourabhbajaj.com/mac-setup/Python/virtualenv.html.

+- Activate the virtual environment by running the commands on Mac/Linux: `source venv/bin/activate`.
+On Windows: `C:\path\to\venv\Scripts\activate.bat`.
+Replace `venv` with the appropriate virtual environment name.

 - Create a virtual environment with Python 3.6+ and install the required dependencies listed in requirements.txt by running  `pip install -r requirements.txt`.
 For conveniency, the virtual environment should be created in the same directory level as the repository.
 Suggested virtual environment name is `.venv`.

-- Activate the virtual environment by running the commands on Mac/Linux: `source venv/bin/activate`.
-On Windows: `C:\path\to\venv\Scripts\activate.bat`.
-Replace `venv` with the appropriate virtual environment name.

 ## How to run Scraper
 - Use `cd path-to-repo-folder`.

 - Use `cd scraper`.

 - Run for Mac/Linux: `export PYTHONPATH=/path/to/orm:$PYTHONPATH`.
 For Windows: Change the system variable to include the path to `orm` folder.
 Replace `/path/to/orm` to the full path of the `orm` folder.
+Helper link could be found here: https://www.computerhope.com/issues/ch000549.htm.

 - An alternative: Copy the `orm.py` file into the same directory that you run your script (whether scraper or inference/insight).

-- In `main_scrapper.py`, change the index value of list of company names as required (line 87-89).
+- In `main_scraper.py`, change the index value of list of company names as required (line 87-89).

 - Run the command `python main_scraper.py --path_to_excel path/to/excel_file` inside the `scraper` folder.
 Replace `path/to/excel_file` with the actual path to the excel file.